Filling a spare bedroom in your house or apartment is very much like online dating. First, you need a way to hook the applicant with pretty photos.

 It would make sense for you to brush up on the basics of tenant laws in your state.
 Understand what rights your future tenant will have and what rights you will have as landlord, especially if this is your first time renting out a room.

 Landlordology has a map-based laws and regulations page that may be helpful in your research.
+This is an excellent resource for information about rental income (and if it is taxable income) and landlord-tenant laws.

 Finding a tenant or roommate to occupy a room in your house may seem simple, but getting your ducks in a row beforehand is crucial to your success.